 Putting it all Together

 IBS is long-term (chronic) and tends to repeatedly come and go over time.
-It does not predispose you to other GI disease.
-However, IBS does not protect you from the new onset of another disease.
+It does not predispose you to other GI diseases.
+However, IBS does not protect you from other digestive conditions, and overlap is possible.
 New and different symptoms may make you suspicious that something new is happening.

 You should visit your healthcare provider if you become aware of alarm symptoms or of a factor that might put you more than normally at risk of another disease.
-Your healthcare provider may review your symptoms and perhaps perform certain tests.
+Your healthcare provider may review your symptoms and determine if further testing or treatment is necessary.

 Usually, if the original diagnosis was sound, recurrent, but similar symptoms do not signify a new disease.